Whether walking, cycling or using public transport, there are plenty of ways to get out into the Wrekin Hills.

 Details of local bus services travelling through Wellington can be found by visiting the website of Arriva, the local service provider.
 No buses currently pass directly by The Wrekin itself.

 Local people comprise three quarters of all visitors to The Wrekin but, despite this statistic, evidence suggests nine of every ten trips to the hill are made by car.
 Aside from providing the motivation for the creation of this website (and our ‘Explore The Wrekin’ guides), the congestion these relatively short journeys create is unsustainable in the long-term, threatening the quality of the ‘wilderness experience’ that attracts so many to the area in the first place.
-Although a car park can be found opposite the main track up the hill at the Forest Glen (which is owned by Shropshire Wildlife Trust) it often becomes very busy, especially at weekends — when the surrounding lanes are regularly clogged by cars.
-Rough parking is also available in Ercall Lane close to the bridge over the M54 and, if you don’t mind a good walk (of one to two miles), many spaces are available in Wellington town centre.
+Although a pay car park can be found opposite the main track up the hill at the Forest Glen (which is owned by Shropshire Wildlife Trust) it often becomes very busy, especially at weekends — when the surrounding lanes are regularly clogged by cars.
+Free parking is available, however, in Ercall Lane close to the bridge over the M54 and, if you don’t mind a good walk (of one to two miles), many more spaces can be found in Wellington town centre.

 The Huntsman, Little Wenlock (TF6 5BH)